brendengerber/personal-budget/README.md

 * Response: JSON array containing all envelopes

 ### Endpoint: Get Envelope By Id
-* Description: Returns the envelope with the specified Id from the database
+* Description: Returns the envelope of the specified Id from the database
 * Path: `/api/envelopes/{id}`
 * Method: `GET`
 * Response: JSON object containing the envelope of the specified Id

+### Endpoint: Get Envelope Purchases By Id
+* Description: Returns the purchases corresponding to the envelope of the specified Id from the database
+* Path: `/api/envelopes/{id}/purchases`
+* Method: `GET`
+* Response: JSON object containing an array of the purchases corresponding to envelope of the specified Id

 ### Endpoint: Add New Envelope
 * Description: Adds a new envelope to the database and assigns it a unique v4 UUID